joeflannel/Flash-Cards-App/README.md

   - Add Card modal: enter bold word (target learning word), sentence with the word, translation of the sentence
   - Manage modal: edit/delete existing cards
   - Formatting: convert lines of sentences to Bullet/Number lists
+- **NEW: AI-Powered Sentence Generation**
+  - Generate contextual sentences using OpenAI GPT API
+  - Bulk import words and auto-generate sentences for multiple words at once
+  - Support for multiple languages (Spanish/English by default)
 - Study flow
   - Front: sentence with one word in bold; Back: translation
   - Click the card to flip; rate with: Again or Good